actionml/universal-recommender/README.md

         },...
       ]
       “blacklist”: [“itemId1”, “itemId2”, ...]// overrides the blacklist in engine.json and is optional
-      “currentTime”: <current_time >, // ISO8601 "2015-01-03T00:12:34.000Z"
+      "returnSelf": true | false //default = false, will not return query item as recommendation “currentTime”: <current_time >, // ISO8601 "2015-01-03T00:12:34.000Z"
     }